jon-heard/obsidian-inline-scripts-library/README.md

 ***
 - __cards import {pile id: name text, default: table} {data: text}__ - Makes a card-pile from the data string {data} and remembers it as {pile id}.
 - __cards export {pile id: name text, default: table}__ - Expands to a data string containing all date for the {pile id} card-pile.

 ***

+### tablefiles.sfile
+Shortcut file to load tables from files and roll them.

+- __tbl reset__ - Clears registered table paths and table path settings.
+- __tbl add {path: path string}__ - Adds {path} to the list of registered table paths.  {path} is either an individual file, or a folder filled with table files.
+- __tbl list__ - Get a list of the registered table paths.
+- __tbl roll__ - Get random results from one of the registered tables.
+Shows a popup to allow selecting the table and how to get results from it.

+***